Greyeyes Family Connections ~

-Over the past two years, we’ve become aware of our maternal Wyandot Ancestry.
-One of the most affirming aspects of this incredible gift is how completely and easily I feel I have merged with this information and how relieved I am that my spirituality locks into the spiritual paradigm and worldview, so easily.
-It’s as if I have come home to something known, but not learned, something understood but accessible perhaps by blood and collective memory; moments of dream consciousness perhaps revealed by a particular kind
+Over the past two years, we’ve become aware of the depths of our maternal Wyandot Ancestry.
+One of the most affirming aspects of this incredible gift, is how completely and easily I feel I have merged with this information and how relieved I am that my spirituality locks into the spiritual paradigm and worldview, so easily.
+It’s as if I have come home to something known, but not learned, something understood but accessible perhaps by blood and collective memory; moments of dream consciousness perhaps revealed by a particular kind of creative spiritual openness…this deep connection.

-As a young art student, gazing upward in Walker Court at The Art Gallery of Ontario my eyes would travel around the names of the original Ontario Indigenous peoples mounted under the crown moulding in an installation by Lothar Baumgarten, honouring their history: Nippissing, Ojibwe, Tionontati (Petun), Attawandaron (Neutral), Wendat (Huron) …Algonquin, and they would always come to rest on both HURON and ALGONQUIN – they felt, sounded and looked like words I knew and understood.
-Although this piece has been challenged by Indigenous artist Robert Houle, I was unaware of the political issues with this work at the time.
+As a young art student, gazing upward in Walker Court at The Art Gallery of Ontario my eyes would travel around the names of the original Ontario Indigenous peoples mounted under the crown moulding in an installation by Lothar Baumgarten, honouring their history: Nippissing, Ojibwe, Tionontati (Petun), Attawandaron (Neutral), Wendat (Huron) …Algonquin, and they would always come to rest on both HURON – those words felt, sounded and looked like words I knew and understood I cannot explai why but my eyes would well up with tears.
+Although this piece has been

 One of my cousins, Margaret Greyeyes {pictured left} was known for her good works and was a pillar of strength for the Ohio Wyandots, as they suffered eradication of their culture and the horrific Indian Removal.
 Although she converted, as many did to Christianity, I like to think that underneath the Christian wrap, was the indigenous reality hidden in plain sight as was a common expression in those days… I have already learned so much about my blood and Ancestors.
+Much later in my journey, I learned though my work with the Wendat Wyandot Women’s Advisory Council and Professor kathryn Magee Labelle about the detailed histories of some of our most beloved women Ancestors.
+Their tremendous strength and Motherwork maintained several communities across time and space.

 Toronto 2012